 Both loafers and boat shoes will usually have low heels.
 But the heel of a pair of loafers will generally be higher than that of a pair of boat shoes.

 Having said that, it’s not uncommon to find boat shoes with no heel at all.
-Plus, if there is one, it’s usually continuous and blended or molded into the outsole.
+Plus, if there is one, it’s usually continuous, blended, or molded into the outsole.

 Loafers will almost always have a heel of some variety, with the heel of most men’s pairs being around an inch in height.